Home

 I also defined the strategy in terms of Acquisition, Activation, Retention, Revenue and Referral (AARRR), possible partnerships, strengths, weaknesses, KPIs and more.

-To help define our demographics and understand who and how many potential customers we might have (plus ARPU), I researched and validated through user interviews the Motivations, Ability and Triggers for use of Piggy Banking (Fogg’s Behavior Model6).
+To help define our demographics and understand who and how many potential customers we might have (plus ARPU), I researched and validated through user interviews the Motivations, Ability and Triggers for use of Piggy Banking (Fogg’s Behavior Modelfbm).

 In the end we chose to focus on Professionals—Pre/Post-Family—instead of Students—the former is more likely to need and use Piggy Banking.